Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide29.png' alt='' title='Slide: 29' border='1'  width='85%%'/>

-Here we see the Crate-O metadata tool (which is a zero-install web application that runs in Chrome and other browsers that support the new FilesystemAPI) being used to add an Organization as the Affiliation for a Person entity.
+Here we see the {{< glossary_link display="Crate-O" id="crate-o" >}} metadata tool (which is a zero-install web application that runs in Chrome and other browsers that support the new FilesystemAPI) being used to add an Organization as the Affiliation for a Person entity.
 Having imported this "Context Entity" (that's the RO-Crate term) it can then be re-used within the crate which we see here as the schema.org `publisher` property is linked to the same organization.

-(At this stage Crate-O is still to be connected to the repository stack - that will happen in the second half of 2023)
+(At this stage {{< glossary_link display="Crate-O" id="crate-o" >}} is still to be connected to the repository stack - that will happen in the second half of 2023)

 </section>